 We believe that we all benefit from working with teammates who are different than ourselves.
 In this spirit, our goal is to create teams that are as diverse as possible.
 We encourage female students, students of color, students who are neuro-diverse, and students who speak languages other than English to join.
 Students from these demographics are dramatically underrepresented in STEM careers, and part of our mission is to change that!

-Frequently Asked Questions - FLL Teams
+Frequently Asked Questions - FLL Competitive Teams

 Where do you meet?